mpg-age-bioinformatics/draco_pipelines/README.md

 As shown in the [.bash_profile](software/bash_profile) and as requested by the MPCDF please do not forget to change your `TMPDIR` with `export TMPDIR=/ptmp/$USER`.

 *Jupyter* is already installed.
-Users who whish to run *jupyter* and have source the `age-bioinformatics.rc` can do `module laod jup` and follow the instructions [here](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html)  on how to generate a config file for running a notebook server.
+Users who whish to run *jupyter* and have sourced the `age-bioinformatics.rc` can do `module laod jup` and follow the instructions [here](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html)  on how to generate a config file for running a notebook server.
 Please do not choose crazy ports and avoid redundancy of the 9999.
 VPN connection will be required and information can be found [here](https://www.mpcdf.mpg.de/services/network/vpn).
 You can then start your jupyter notebook server with:

 ```bash
 module load jup